Download This Sample

 - Kuwait’s native official language is Arabic.

-- Majority of the people in Kuwait are practicing Sunni Islam while a small portion are Shias.
+- The majority of the people in Kuwait are practicing Sunni Islam while a small portion is Shia.
 The expatriates commonly practice Christianity, Hinduism, Buddhism, and Sikhism.

 - Kuwait’s culture is conservative mainly due to its Arab-Islamic heritage.